 Before jumping in the review of this harness, I have to stop here for a second and talk about the common misconception that all Norwegian style harnesses are restricting shoulder movement; therefore, they shouldn’t be used.

 Many people seem to associate the restricted shoulder movement with running in a pencil skirt - they think that the dogs are not able to move their front legs freely when wearing a Norwegian harness.
 First of all, the proper adjustment for any harness is essential.
-Norwegian harnesses are designed to sit farther behind the front leg (not in the armpits!) leaving enough room for the shoulder to move back.
+Norwegian harnesses are designed to sit farther behind the front leg (not in the armpits!), leaving enough room for the shoulder to move back.
 If it is positioned like that, there is no way the harness can restrict the shoulder movement and would put pressure on the joints unless the dog pulls.
-If the dog’s legs are moving freely, there is nothing pulling the harness back, so there is no way it can put any pressure on the front strap.
+If the dog’s legs are moving freely, nothing is pulling the harness back, so there is no way it can put any pressure on the front strap.
 The Norwegian harnesses shouldn’t be a tight fit around the front of the dog.

 And what if the dog pulls and there is stress on that strap?
 Probably Norwegian harnesses are not your best option in this case or if you are doing canicross or bikejoring regularly.
 But does this mean this isn’t a good harness?
 No, you just have to know when and how to use it.

-They should have better naming conventions for their products so instead of remembering TLH5753, let’s just say this is their only Norwegian style harness.
+They should have better naming conventions for their products, so instead of remembering TLH5753, let’s just say this is their only Norwegian style harness.

-The sturdy, soft-plastic handle on the back is great if you have to help your dog out of a pound or go up to a rock on an outdoor adventure but can also be a risk if your dog runs through bushes and there is a possibility that she/he would get stuck on something.
+The sturdy, soft-plastic handle on the back is practical if you have to help your dog out of a pound or go up to a rock on an outdoor adventure but can also be a risk if your dog runs through bushes and there is a possibility that she/he would get stuck on something.

-How it should be:
+How it should be positioned:

-Fortunately, the straps give you a wide range to customize the harness and find the best fit for your dog, but it would be nice to have a guide in the package to show the optimal placement.
+Fortunately, the straps provide a wide range to customize the harness and find the best fit for your dog, but it would be nice to have a guide in the package to show the optimal placement.
 In general, the best way to position these harnesses is to have the front strap just below the neckline (shouldn’t put pressure on the dog’s neck when sniffing the ground) and the chest strap a few inches behind the front leg.
 When the dog runs or trots, the chest strap shouldn’t rub against the back of the front legs.
-If after some time, you see that the chest strap looks like you folded it in half, you have to loosen the front strap more to position it farther back.
+If, after some time, you see that the chest strap looks like you folded it in half, you have to loosen the front strap more to position it farther back.

-The grey (L) has a slightly bigger “saddle” which seems to make it stay in place better.
-It also means that the bottom part of the saddle will be lower on the dog; therefore the neck strap will also be positioned lower.
-This can be a good or a bad thing, really depends on the body type of your dog.
-If you have a muscular, wide-chested dog, a bigger saddle will probably help to position the front strap while on a skinny dog it will cause it to hang too low.
+The grey (L) has a slightly bigger “saddle,” which seems to make it stay in place better.
+It also means that the bottom part of the saddle will be lower on the dog; therefore, the neck strap will also be positioned lower.
+This can be a good or a bad thing depending on the body type of your dog.
+If you have a muscular, wide-chested dog, a bigger saddle will probably help to position the front strap while on a skinny dog, it will cause it to hang too low.
 You can hopefully see this slight difference on the pictures below: the neck strap of the grey one (large) is lower than the strap of the red (medium).
-In case of Mia, I would probably use the chest pad with the red harness to pull the neckline lower while I don’t think it is necessary with the grey (large) one.
+You want to find the right height for your dog since if the strap sits too high, it puts pressure on the neck, but if it hangs low, it can go across the shoulders a lot more.

 The length of the part between the front legs are different for the two sizes: 10 inches (~26 cm) for the medium and 11.5 inches (29 cm) for the large - knowing this you can get a sense how far back it would be on your dog (if you are planning to keep that part attached).
 This bottom part makes it a little harder to adjust the harness because if you leave the front strap longer, the front of the harness can sit too low since the chest pad will pull the two straps closer.